-^{134.} By employing the term "classically liberal," I mean only to denote the sct of ideas stated above.
+134. By employing the term "classically liberal," I mean only to denote the set of ideas stated above.
 My use of the designation is not intended to endorse any broader claims about the nature of classical liberalism, a much disputed subject.

-^{135.} DuBois, supra note 22, at 36.
+135. DuBois, supra note 22, at 36.

-^{136.} DuBois, supra note 13, at 846.
+136. DuBois, supra note 13, at 846.
 Aileen Kraditor similarly explains the position of the organized woman's rights movement:

 appropriate way to recognize their equality was by distributing political liberty, namely the right to vote for democratically elected representatives.
-137 This historical interpretation of the woman's rights movement is grounded in a reading of women's demands for suffrage.
+This historical interpretation of the woman's rights movement is grounded in a reading of women's demands for suffrage.
 But historians have extrapolated from the debate over suffrage to conclude that the nineteenth-century feminist movement was neither alert to sources of inequality within the family that affected women's power and resources as a class nor committed to gender-specific structural reform.
-138 Even where these historians briefly allude to the feminist claim for self-ownership in marriage, they do not indicate that this discussion might challenge their understanding of the movement.
-139 Nineteenth-century feminists certainly did rely on arguments grounded in classic liberalism, which was the dominant philosophical tradition of the era and well suited to the suffrage demand.
-Indeed, the Declaration of Sentiments adopted at Seneca Falls
+Even where these historians briefly allude to the feminist claim for self-ownership in marriage, they do not indicate that this discussion might challenge their understanding of the movement.
+Nineteenth-century feminists certainly did rely on arguments grounded in classic liberalism, which was the dominant philosophical tradition of Sentiments adopted at Seneca Falls